MethanePowered/MethaneKit/Apps/Tutorials/02-TexturedCube/README.md

 Vertex and Pixel shaders are created and loaded from embedded resources as pre-compiled byte-code.
 Program settings also includes additional description `Graphics::Program::ArgumentDescriptions` of program arguments bound to graphics resources.
 Argument description define specific access modifiers for program arguments used in `Graphics::ProgramBindings` object.
-Also it is important to note that render state settings enables m_depth testing for correct rendering of cube faces.
+Also it is important to note that render state settings enables depth testing for correct rendering of cube faces.
 Finally, render state is created using filled settings structure with `Graphics::RenderState::Create(...)` factory function.

 ```cpp